seh-GAH-toh/EndPoem/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [Semantic Versioning](https://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/ArthurSegato/Portfolio/tags).

 ## Authors

 - **Julian Gough** - Author of the End Poem - [juliangough.com](https://www.juliangough.com/)